micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 Micro can take your source code, from a local directory or a repo thats hosted on github, gitlab or bitbucket.
 In one command it will upload or pull from the relevant place, package it as a container and run it.
 That's it.
 Source to running in just one command.
-No more dealing need to deal with the pipeline, no more hacking away at containers and the container registries.
+No more need to deal with the pipeline, no more hacking away at containers and the container registries.
 Write some code and run it.

 ### Development Model